 Sunshine Health has adopted utilization review criteria developed by McKesson InterQual Products.
 InterQual appropriateness criteria are developed by specialists representing a national panel from community-based and academic practice.
 InterQual criteria cover medical and surgical admissions, outpatient procedures, referrals to specialists, and ancillary services.
 Criteria are established and periodically evaluated and updated with appropriate involvement from physician members of the Sunshine Health Utilization Management Committee.
 InterQual is utilized as a screening guide and is not intended to be a substitute for practitioner judgment.
 Utilization review decisions are made in accordance with currently accepted medical or healthcare practices, taking into account special circumstances of each case that may require deviation from the norm stated in the screening criteria.
 Criteria are used for the approval of medical necessity but not for the denial of services.
-A Sunshine Health medical director reviews all decisions that are a potential denial or reduction in the services, equipment or supplies requested.
-For substance abuse diagnosis, we use the American Society of Addiction Medicine (A.S.A.M.).
-All potential denial or reduction of service requests for behavioral health or substance abuse services are made by a licensed behavioral health clinician.
+The Medical Director reviews all potential denials of medical necessity decision.

 Providers may obtain the criteria used to make a specific decision by contacting the Medical Management Department at 1-866-796-0530.
-Practitioners also have the opportunity to discuss any medical or behavioral health utilization management decision to deny or reduce services with a physician or other appropriate reviewer at the time of notification to the requesting practitioner/facility of an adverse determination.
-A Sunshine Health medical director or behavioral health clinician may be contacted by calling Sunshine Health at 1-866-796-0530 and asking for the medical director.
+Practitioners also have the opportunity to discuss any medical or behavioral health UM denial decisions with a physician or other appropriate reviewer at the time of notification to the requesting practitioner/facility of an adverse determination.
+The Sunshine Health Medical Director may be contacted by calling the Sunshine Health's main toll-free phone number and asking for the Medical Director.
+A Case Manager may also coordinate communication between the Medical Director and requesting practitioner.

-Member or a member's authorized representative, with member's consent may request an appeal related to a medical necessity decision made during the authorization, pre-certification, or concurrent review process orally or in writing to:
+Members, a member's representative or healthcare professional with member's consent may request an appeal related to a medical necessity decision made during the authorization, precertification, or concurrent review process orally or in writing to:

-Sunshine Health

-Appeals/Grievance Department

-1301 International Pkwy

-Suite 400 Sunrise, FL 33323
+Sunshine Health Appeals/Grievance Department 1301 International Pkwy 4th Floor Sunrise, FL 33323 1-866-534-5972

-Phone: 1866-796-0530

-Fax: 1-866-534-5972